WenshuaiJiangCorn/sl-experiment-wj/README.md

 2. Sheet Configuration

-    To connect to your Google Sheet, the sheet ID, range, service account file and scope must be specified.
+    To connect to your Google Sheet, the sheet ID, range, service account file, and scope must be specified.
 The sheet ID is the unique identifier found in the URL between /d/ and /edit.
 To parse data from the entire sheet, set the range to A1:Z for up to 26 columns or A1:ZZ if exceeded.
 The tab name is optional and is only required if the sheet contains multiple tabs.
 If no tab name is provided, the default is set as the first tab.
 The scope defines the application's